DeiInvictus/deiinvictus.github.io/_posts/2025-02-08-education.markdown

 [Christians](https://deiinvictus.com/posts/protestants-dominate-the-sciences/) have established a formidable presence in the realm of science, a triumph that we must ardently defend and perpetuate for future generations.

-### Moses' Secular Education
+### Moses' Egyptian Education

 Moses' secular education in the Egyptian court equipped him with skills in leadership, writing, and strategic thinking that were vital for the future role in leading the israelites.

 > So Moses was trained in **all the wisdom of the Egyptians** and was powerful in his words and deeds (NET Bible, 2019, Acts 7:22).

-### Daniel's Secular Education
+### Daniel's Babylonian Education

 Daniel and his friends were educated in the language and literature of the Babylonians.
 God placed Daniel in a setting that emphasized learning beyond religious instruction, giving him access to knowledge that would prepare him for a prominent role in a secular government while maintaining his faith.

-> “Select only strong, healthy, and good-looking young men,” he said.
-“Make sure they are well versed in every branch of learning, are gifted with knowledge and good judgment, and are suited to serve in the royal palace.
+> “Select only strong, healthy, and good-looking young men,” he said. **“Make sure they are well versed in every branch of learning, are gifted with knowledge and good judgment**, and are suited to serve in the royal palace.
 Train these young men in the language and literature of Babylon.[a]” 5 The king assigned them a daily ration of food and wine from his own kitchens.
 They were to be trained for three years, and then they would enter the royal service (New Living Translation, 2015, Dan.
 1:4-5).

 ### Are You Making Every Effort?